UW-Madison-DataScience/organization-geospatial/_episodes/01-intro-raster-data.md

 > What kinds of geographic questions can you ask using raster data?
 Brainstorm a few with your neighbor.
 > > ## Solution
 > >
-> > How does elevation change across the state of Wisconsin?
+> > How are precipitation patterns different across space?
 > > How does average temperature differ across space?
 > {: .solution}
 {: .challenge}